 Well, to say there's lots happening right now would be an understatement.
 COVID continues to keep us all on our toes and, more’s the pity, stuck in front of Zoom.
 The Olympics is providing a welcome distraction, but that great big virus-riddled elephant in the room doesn’t seem to be going anywhere anytime soon.

 There have been some really consistent themes coming up in coaching conversations around the globe – here are just a few:

 Cracking the connection challenge – Leaders, businesses, families and friends are all talking about how to keep important relationships connected, as well as how to create new ones.
-We are no longer jumping on planes to attend fancy-pants networking events and conferences.
+We're no longer jumping on planes to attend fancy-pants networking events and conferences.
 We aren’t even meeting people for interviews.
-We have been hearing from people who have never met their new team or employer in person.
+We've been hearing from people who've never met their new team or employer in person.
 HR teams are consumed by the challenge of how to keep people engaged and trusting of one another.
 To add complexity to this, it’s interesting to note that the evidence is stacking up that we don’t need to be together to inspire creativity and innovation as much as we thought.